brufalo/brufalo.github.io/index.md

 "Regional Identity in Organisations: Evidence from the Western Front of WWI" (with <a href="https://johannohler.com/" target="_blank" rel="noopener">Johann Ohler</a>)

 ## Work in progress
-"Did pandemics cause mistrust during colonialism?
-Evidence from annual vaccination records in Colonial India"
+Pandemics and medical demand: Evidence from annual vaccination records in colonial India

 The political economy of crisis in colonial Nigeria (with Jutta Bolt)